Bowdoinham voters OK liquor sale and consumption on Sundays

-BOWDOINHAM — Customers can now enjoy a cocktail on a Sunday at Three Robbers Pub, the town’s only restaurant, thanks to a local referendum question that passed at the polls Tuesday.
+BOWDOINHAM — Customers can now enjoy a cocktail on a Sunday at Three Robbers Pub, the town’s only restaurant, following Tuesday’s election.

-The referendum passed 633-110 in favor of allowing liquor to be sold and consumed on the premises of establishments licensed by the state to do so.
+The local referendum passed 633-110 in favor of allowing liquor to be sold and consumed on the premises of establishments licensed by the state.

 Comments are not available on this story.